Zy0d0x0/HS2-Reversing/README.md

 ubuntu@ubuntu2-VirtualBox:~/reverse$
 ```

-To repacking the DFU file its as simple as adding the inputfile name that we exported from the the reverse engineering tools
-with patched appeneded to the name and the memory locator point and then the output filename as shown in the bewlow output.
+To repacking the DFU file is as simple as adding the file name that we exported from the the reverse engineering tools as the input, with patched appended to the name, the memory locator point, and the output filename as shown in the output below:

 ```
 ubuntu@ubuntu2-VirtualBox:~/reverse$ python3 dfuse_pack.py -b 0x08000000:AilunceHS2-FW-V1.3.7.dfu.target0.image0-patched.bin AilunceHS2-FW-V1.3.7.dfu.target-patched.dfu